melezhik/sparky/README.md

 ## Predefined job IDs

-One can also pass `job-id` explicitly, this is for example to wait all recursive jobs within main job and  will lead to such an interesting  scenario:
+Explicitly passing `job-id` allow to wait to jobs that have not yet started.

+Consider this scenario with recursive jobs:

 ```raku